Years published: 1999, 2001, 2004, 2019, 2023

 In those with ACC of the esophagus, diagnostic testing may include barium x-ray procedures, during which a mixture containing water and a metallic chemical (barium) is swallowed.
 Because barium is impenetrable by x-rays, subsequent imaging of the digestive tract may help to reveal the nature and extent of the esophageal tumor.
 Diagnostic procedures may also include endoscopy, during which a flexible, tube-like instrument is used to visualize the esophagus and to obtain biopsy samples.
 Microscopic evaluation of biopsy samples may help to differentiate between “true ACC” and other forms of esophageal cancer.

 In females with ACC of the breast, mammograms are typically performed.
-Fine-needle biopsy, microscopic evaluation of tumor tissue, and other laboratory techniques may then be performed to confirm ACC and to help characterize the nature of the malignancy.
+Fine-needle biopsy, microscopic evaluation of tumor tissue and other laboratory techniques may then be performed to confirm ACC and to help characterize the nature of the malignancy.
 Some researchers suggest that the diagnosis and initial treatment of ACC of the breast should include surgical removal and microscopic evaluation of the malignancy.
 Unlike with many other forms of breast cancer, routine sampling of regional lymph nodes during initial surgery may be of questionable value, since involvement of regional lymph nodes is thought to be extremely rare with ACC of the breast.

-In females with cervical ACC, diagnostic testing may include specialized tests to detect abnormal cellular changes in the cervix (cervical smear test), examination of the cervix with a magnifying instrument (colposcopy), and biopsy.
+In females with cervical ACC, diagnostic testing may include specialized tests to detect abnormal cellular changes in the cervix (cervical smear test), examination of the cervix with a magnifying instrument (colposcopy) and biopsy.

 In males with ACC of the prostate gland, clinical examination of the prostate may reveal the presence of a hard mass.
-Diagnostic testing may include blood studies, specialized imaging of the urinary tract (pyelography), the use of high-frequency sound waves to create an image of the prostate and other internal organs (ultrasonography), biopsies, and/or other tests.
+Diagnostic testing may include blood studies, specialized imaging of the urinary tract (pyelography), the use of high-frequency sound waves to create an image of the prostate and other internal organs (ultrasonography), biopsies and/or other tests.

 When diagnosing ACC of the skin, it is important to eliminate the possible diagnosis of other skin cancers such as basal cell carcinoma (BCC) and primary cutaneous cribriform apocrine carcinoma (PCCAC).
 Metastasis to the skin from primary ACC in another organ must also be ruled out.

-The therapeutic management of individuals with ACC may require the coordinated efforts of a team of medical professionals, such as physicians who specialize in the diagnosis and treatment of cancer (medical oncologists), specialists in the use of radiation to treat cancer (radiation oncologists), surgeons, oncology nurses, and other specialists (depending upon the primary tumor site).
+The therapeutic management of individuals with ACC may require the coordinated efforts of a team of medical professionals, such as physicians who specialize in the diagnosis and treatment of cancer (medical oncologists), specialists in the use of radiation to treat cancer (radiation oncologists), surgeons, oncology nurses and other specialists (depending upon the primary tumor site).

 Tumor profiling (molecular analysis of alterations in DNA, RNA and proteins) is becoming increasingly important in helping physician researchers to select the best systemic therapy.
-Approximately 15-25% of recurrent/metastatic ACC patients have tumors with alterations in the NOTCH pathway (primarily in the NOTCH1 gene) that tend to be more aggressive.
+Approximately 15-25% of recurrent/metastatic ACC patients have tumors with variants in the NOTCH pathway (primarily in the NOTCH1 gene) that tend to be more aggressive.
 These patients may want to consider participating in a clinical trial of a NOTCH inhibitor.

 Long-term follow-up is essential with ACC in ensuring the prompt detection and treatment of local recurrences and metastatic disease.
 Because the lungs are a common location of metastasis, physicians recommend regular CT scans of the lungs.
 Other standard therapies for individuals with ACC include symptomatic and supportive measures as required.